Pentagon repeats call for China to end island building, seeks more military contact

 China protested to the United States last month after a U.S. spy plane with a television crew aboard flew close to artificial islands China has been building in the South China Sea.
 China says it has the right to build such islands.

-The need for an understanding on air operations was shown last year when the Pentagon accused a Chinese fighter pilot of conducting a "dangerous intercept" of a U.S. Navy patrol plane by flying a few yards (metres) from the U.S. jet and performing acrobatic manoeuvres around it.
+The need for an understanding on air operations was shown last year when the Pentagon accused a Chinese fighter pilot of conducting a "dangerous intercept" of a U.S. Navy patrol plane by flying a few yards (meters) from the U.S. jet and performing acrobatic maneuvers around it.

 (Reporting by David Brunnstrom; Editing by Ken Wills)